 John's articles appear regularly in the Montana Quarterly, Big Sky Journal, and dozens of other publications.
 An earlier book, Stories from Montana's Enduring Frontier, collected John's essays on Montana history.
 A major previous work, The Cowboy Girl, chronicled the life of Montana/Wyoming novelist, journalist, and homesteader Caroline Lockhart.
 John's first book, Small Town Bound, was featured in Time and Harper's magazines and on the Today and Oprah Winfrey shows.

 John has contributed to several other books, including a photographic history of Red Lodge, Montana.
 He has taught at Montana State University-Billings and Rocky Mountain College, and served on the advisory board for the Montana Center for the Book.
-He speaks about public lands, Yellowstone, Caroline Lockhart, the ghost metropolis of Mossmain, writing, and the West at libraries, conferences, and other events.
+He speaks about public lands, John Muir, Yellowstone, Caroline Lockhart, the ghost metropolis of Mossmain, writing, and the West at libraries, conferences, and other events.

 In his spare time John enjoys basketball, hiking, telemark skiing, home-brewing, and of course reading.
 John graduated from Williams College, and lived in the Boston area for several years before moving west in 1990.
 He lives in a small town in central Montana with his dog, Chaka Khan.

 Feel free to contact me for information about my books, articles, talks, or business projects.

 Contact forms are so much fun, I had to include one on my site.
 But you can also use the email address (preferred) or phone number at the bottom of the page.